aaryanbh96/wc-2026-predictor/README.md

 | `worker/visitor-counter.js` | Cloudflare Worker reference copy for the visitor counter. |
 | `assets/` | Favicon and background image. |

 ---

-## A note on honesty

-The thing this project cares about most is **not overclaiming**.
-The track record counts only genuine pre-match calls and excludes backfilled games.
-The qualification engine refuses to declare a team "out" until it's mathematically certain.
-The forecast labels itself an estimate, not a guarantee.
-It's a statistical model with online learning — not a crystal ball — and it says so.

----